krathalan/apparmor-profiles/README.md

 ### khard
 You may need to [add local overrides](#adding-local-overrides) to allow `khard` to access your contact storage directory, if you keep it somewhere other than `~/.local/share/contacts`.

-### Lollypop
-You will need to [add local overrides](#adding-local-overrides) if you wish to listen to music in directories other than `~/{M,m}usic/`.

-I have disabled all internet connectivity in this profile, so either submit patches or do not use it if you want to use features which require an internet connection.

 ### mbsync
 You may need to [add local overrides](#adding-local-overrides) to allow `mbsync` to access your mail storage directories, if they're somewhere other than `~/.local/share/mail/`.